camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 We scout a location.
 I run back to the car and grab most of the gear.

 That night we see the entirety of the Milky Way.
-Most of the named stars have __Arabic__ names – *rigel*: Orion's left foot; *betelgeuse*: his armpit; *aldebaran*: in Taurus, a follower of the Plieades; *deneb*: the head of the northern cross.
+Most of the named stars have Arabic names – *rigel*: Orion's left foot; *betelgeuse*: his armpit; *aldebaran*: in Taurus, a follower of the Plieades; *deneb*: the head of the northern cross.
 Light pollution from the highway is minimal.
 We feast on olives and stale pita bread.

 It's New Years Eve.
 I tether my computer to my cell phone and purchase an Indian visa that I'll use in a few days, assuming that we don't get arrested or imprisoned.
-However, I have a long history of successful trespassing, so I'm not *too* worried...
+However, I have a long history of successful trespassing, so I'm not *too* worried…

 ![eason sitting in front of the tent on the beach]({{ site.url }}/assets/images/eason_tent.png)

 ## Taif

 Sleeping on the beach is surprisingly pleasant.
 Sand somehow entered the tent and is encrusting my body.
 It's getting light out and the morning breeze is whistling through the dunes.
 Mosquitoes have devoured my feet.
+I check WebMD to assess the risk of malaria in the region and discover that I might have lunch cancer, leukemia, heart disease, and a contagious skin disease - none of which ended up coming to pass.

 The car is stuck in the sand where we pulled off the road.
 Eason guns the engine while I push.
 The car dislodges, though it's unclear whether it was actually stuck or if the parking brake was engaged the whole time.
 Even early in the morning, this small amount of effort drenches me in sweat: The Red Sea is a small finger of ocean between the Sahara and Arabian Deserts, baking in the sun and pouring out humidity.
 It's time to head towards Mecca.

 <p style="text-align:center">THE ABODE OF GOD</p>

 We continue north on the coastal plane.
 Vegetation becomes scarcer, as do cars, people, and villages.
 The horizons melt into a uniform ocean of sand.
 A sandstorm blows across the highway briefly, but it's not dense enough to force us to stop.
 Sand is the word: it's omnipresent.
 I wrap the keffiyeh I bought in Sudan around my head and hope I won't get a sunburn while driving.
-The head is exhausting me and consequentially Eason is doing more than his fair share of driving.
+The heat is exhausting me and consequentially Eason is doing more than his fair share of driving.

 We take the fork in the road towards Mecca.
 We pass abandoned buildings.
 Inside an empty mosque is a pile of rotting Korans, the pages marking the passage of time as they slowly become unstuck and fall to the earth.
 I penned a little poem in my journal: